openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **simple editor**

-  The graphical user interface in a problem component that contains a toolbar for adding Markdown formatting to the text you supply.
+  The graphical user interface in a problem component.
 The simple editor is available for some problem types.
 For more information, see :ref:`partnercoursestaff:Problem Studio View`.